mattvenn/eagle-circuit-designs/shrimp/README.md

 * Use the net tool (not wire) for linking components.
 * Make sure that the TX of the USB module connects to the RX of the Arduino and vica versa for the RX.

-# Board
+# Board Layout

-* We'll be mostly following this guide from sparkfun: https://learn.sparkfun.com/tutorials/using-eagle-board-layout
+We'll be mostly following this guide from sparkfun: https://learn.sparkfun.com/tutorials/using-eagle-board-layout

+Move the components around until you've got them all fitted well.
+You want the decoupling capacitor (C3) close to the chip.

+* Optionally use this DRU file from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/1/e/3/2/0/52054e25757b7f44119e09da.zip
 * Use this CAM file from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/c/1/9/8/2/52056b19757b7f795b2a561c.zip
-* Optionally use this DRU file from sparkfun: https://dlnmh9ip6v2uc.cloudfront.net/assets/1/e/3/2/0/52054e25757b7f44119e09da.zip
 * Check your board with a web based 3d viewer: http://mayhewlabs.com/webGerber/
 * Then upload a zip of your gerbers to http://oshpark.com